 A music video for the song by Jason Galea was released on October 18th, 2017.
 Unlike other videos from that year, it was composed entirely of analog VFX and animation.
 When uploaded to Facebook, the band added a cryptic passage.
 This ended up being alternate lyrics to the Murder of the Universe track “Han-Tyumi, the Confused Cyborg.”
 “Crumbling Castle” was the only video released for Polygondwanaland and was the last music video of 2017.

 The song began to appear less in 2019 as the band’s setlists were given more variety but the song continued to stand.
 The two variations on the medley were played throughout the year but it also saw appearances as a standalone track (with intro) such as 2019-10-05 (later released as Live in London ‘19).
 The song would also appear at the beginning of the band’s short film RATTY.
-The song was played twice in 2020 before the pandemic and wouldn’t return until 2022-04-27 as the show’s closer.
+“Crumbling Castle” was played twice in 2020 before the pandemic and wouldn’t return until 2022-04-27 as the show’s closer.
 The song, now being exclusively played with intro, was a standalone track until the marathon show at the Greek Theatre in Berkeley, CA on 2022-10-02 where it was paired with “The Fourth Colour” once again.
 The song has mostly been played as part of this duo since then though an unusual “Crumbling Castle” > “Witchcraft” from 2024-03-24 shows that even this sacred rule can be broken.
 “Crumbling Castle” appeared as one of a few King Gizzard songs played at Cavs’ first drum seminar on September 21st, 2022.
 In 2019 when asked what the hardest song to pull off live was, Lucas said that “Crumbling Castle took ages to master.”
 A year later, Cavs mentioned that it's one of his favorites to play.